-RNSG 1311 - Nursing Pathophysiology
+RNSG 1311 3-2-2 Nursing Pathophysiology

-This course provides basic principles of pathophysiology, emphasizing nursing applications.
+This course provides basic principles pathophysiology, emphasizing nursing applications.
 Topics include principles of homeostasis related to body systems.
-The student will discuss homeostasis as a mechanism for achieving and maintaining normal interaction of structure and functions, relate the physiological system and its role in pathogenesis and explain the importance of pathophysiology in nursing practice.
-Prerequisites: Licensed practical/vocational nurse or administrative approval, BIOL 2401 and 2402.
+The student will discuss homeostasis as a mechanism for achieving and maintaining normal interaction of structure and functions, relate the physiological system and its role in pathogenesis and explain the importance of pathophysiology in nursing Prerequisites: Completion practical/vocational nursing program or administrative approval, BIOL 2401 and BIOL 2402.
 TEC.